Metronoid/chronicler/content/character/skills/mental/investigation.md

 Using this Skill is different than the Perception Attribute task that can be found under Wits and Composure.
-Perception is typically checked when a character is not activelysearching, but could potentially see something out of place or unusual.
+Perception is typically checked when a character is not actively searching, but could potentially see something out of place or unusual.
 Investigation is a Skill that the character actively uses to find clues and information and create a more concrete picture of the situation.

-**Sample actions**: Examine a crime scene (Wits + Investigation), Identify a pattern (Wits + Investigation), Solve a riddle (Intelligence + Investigation)

 **Sample Specialties**: Crime Scenes, Cryptography, Dreams, Forensic Accounting, Riddles

-**Sample contacts**: Conspiracy Buff, Medical Examiner, Private Investigator

 ## Levels:
 • **Novice**: The character is a good armchair detective